ramandv/obsidian-snippets-manager/README.md

 ## Features

-- **Snippet Management:** Store snippets in a markdown file with headings as keys.
+- **Snippet Management:** Store snippets in a markdown file with headings as keys (whether personal details like email signature, passport number, code snippets or anything).
+- **Code Snippets**: The plugin supports code snippets stored in markdown code blocks.
+When retrieving a code snippet, the plugin automatically strips the backticks, providing you with just the clean code.
 - **Fuzzy Search:** Quickly search through snippets using a fuzzy search interface.
 - **Clipboard Copying:** Copy selected snippets to your clipboard.
 - **Direct Insertion:** Paste snippets directly at the cursor position in the active markdown note.